ekr/base-drafts/draft-ietf-quic-recovery.md

 In particular:

- * Processing data in a HANDSHAKE packet indicates the INITIAL packet(s) have been delivered.
+ * Processing data in a Handshake packet indicates the Initial packet(s) have been delivered.
- * A Server processing 1-RTT packets indicates all CRYPTO_HS data in HANDSHAKE packets has been delivered.
+ * A Server processing 1-RTT packets indicates all CRYPTO_HS data in Handshake packets has been delivered.
  * Processing 0-RTT packets does not indicate the peer has received any handshake data.